Denim delinquent

-Original issues of Denim Delinquent sell for over $300 on eBay.

 For many years after the demise of Denim Delinquent, Jymn Parrett continued to write for various Canadian music magazines, including Cheap Thrills, Stagelife, Roxy and more recently, "Ugly Things."

 A compendium of Denim Delinquent issues was published by the book division of HoZac Records, May 2016.
 It was sold out in one week.
 A second edition sold out as well.